‘Zoë Howe is one of our favourite writers – she can make the essence and magic of the dark stuff seem so alive…’

 Image by Michael White, Spring 2020

 Zoë Howe is an internationally published author, broadcaster, musician and visual artist.
 Best known as a music biographer, her most recent book is the acclaimed Dayglo: The Poly Styrene Story, created with the late X-Ray Spex star’s daughter Celeste Bell.
-(The pair are also collaborating on the documentary 'Poly Styrene: I Am A Cliché', with director Paul Sng).
+(The pair also collaborated on the documentary 'Poly Styrene: I Am A Cliché', with director Paul Sng).
 Zoë’s debut novel, 'Shine On, Marquee Moon’, was shortlisted for the Virginia Prize for Fiction in 2016.
 Zoë's next book (appropriately her 13th) is Mind/Body/Spirit title 'Witchful Thinking' (Llewellyn, 2021).
 Other books include the bestselling ‘Stevie Nicks – Visions, Dreams And Rumours’, ’Lee Brilleaux – Rock ‘n’ Roll Gentleman’,‘Barbed Wire Kisses – The Jesus and Mary Chain Story’, ‘Typical Girls?
 The Story Of The Slits’, ‘How’s Your Dad?
 Living In The Shadow of a Rock Star Parent’, ‘Florence + The Machine – An Almighty Sound’ and ‘Wilko Johnson – Looking Back At Me’.

 Zoë is a contributor to the Oxford Dictionary of National Biography and a Royal Literary Fund Writing Fellow, taking up her position at Newnham College, University of Cambridge in Autumn 2020.
 In 2015, the UK's first music writing festival Louder Than Words (founded by John Robb and Jill Adam) announced Howe as their 'Festival Luminary'.
 For details, click here.